viresh-ratnakar/exolve/README.md

 column ("j"), and the second one is in the seventh row from the bottom.

 You can also have ninas that involve arbitrary letters/words from within the text of the clues or the prelude.
-This takes involves a little bit of html.
+This involves a little bit of html.
 Just enclose the text that you want to highlight as a nina in a "span" tag, giving it a unique class name, and specify that class name in the exolve-nina (the name cannot be a letter followed by a number, so that it is not confused